Grants › Planning grants

 Projects funded by Community Planning and Development Grants are required to demonstrate that they can:

-An application handbook and other application materials for the current grant cycle are available to download from the links below.
+An application handbook and other application materials are available to download from the links below for reference purposes.
+Metro is not currently soliciting new grant applications.

 To view MOV files, download free QuickTime.